kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ## Proposal

-We propose that, when swap is provisioned and available on a node, cluster administrators can configure the Kubelet and CRI such that:
+We propose that, when swap is provisioned and available on a node, cluster administrators can configure the kubelet such that:

-- The kubelet can start with swap on.
+- It can start with swap on.
-- The CRI is updated such that by default, workloads will use 0 swap.
+- It will direct the CRI to allocate Kubernetes workloads 0 swap by default.
-- The CRI will have configuration available such that swap utilization can be configured for the entire node.
+- It will have configuration options to configure swap utilization for the entire node.

 This proposal enables scenarios 1 and 2 above, but not 3.